Tai Chi/Qigong- Longevity Tree Form

 This class is geared toward athletes, dancers and others with an intermediate or higher level of body awareness.
 Utilizing foam rollers for self-myofascial (connective tissue) release and to reset the central nervous system, the practice is guaranteed to make you feel as zen as the ocean.
 Bring back greater fluidity of movement and work through those tight, restricted, sore muscles.
 Restore healthy fascia and leave that tension behind!

-This gentle yoga class will slowly and mindfully build on each Asana, while incorporating multiple options allowing every student to focus on their own individual yoga practice.
+Gentle yoga classes will slowly and mindfully build on each Asana, while incorporating multiple options allowing every student to focus on their own individual yoga practice.
 We match breath to movement, focusing on alignment while building a mind-body connection.
 Each class ends thoughtfully and gently, so you can take that calmness off your mat into the world!
 Omm…my goodness.